zsitro/skrin/README.md

 ##Why?

 There are several cases where I need to optimize or check a website on fullHD or bigger resolution while having only a 13" macbook with me.
-I tried a one or two other alternatives (there are quite few) but none of them offered authentic preview and easy control over this problem
+I tried one or two other alternatives (there are quite few) but none of them offered authentic preview and easy control over this problem

 ##How does it work?